List of named trains in Victoria: Fruit Flyer

 It initially operated three times weekly on Monday, Wednesday and Friday nights, but within a few weeks this had increased to four times.
 By 1961 it was running six times a week, Sunday to Friday.

 Geelong Flier

-The Geelong Flier was an Australian named passenger train operated by the Victorian Railways and successors, running from Melbourne to Geelong from 1926.
-As the first officially-named flagship service of the Victorian Railways, the train took pride of place on the timetable, and operated with some of the best available locomotives and rolling stock.
-In 1927 the outbound journey was extended to Port Fairy and renamed The Flier.
+The Geelong Flier was a named Australian passenger train operated by the Victorian Railways, running from Melbourne to Geelong and return, which began running in 1926.
+As the first officially-named flagship service of the Victorian Railways, the train took pride of place on the timetable, and operated with the best available locomotives and rolling stock.
+In 1927, the outbound journey was extended to Port Fairy and the name was shortened to The Flier.

 School Train

 This name was given to various trains around the state at different times, all on rosters explicitly designed to take children in the regional areas to and from schools.
 Some operated with railmotors, others with older passenger carriages such as the PL series.